elunna/recipes/entres/chicken primavera.md

 ### TAKE SOME SHORTCUTS
 Take 5 minutes off your prep
-time by using a 28-ounce can of diced tomatoes instead of fresh.
+time by using a 28-oz can of diced tomatoes instead of fresh.
 (Don't drain them—just toss the whole can in the pot in step 2.)
-And while fresh herbs really make a flavor difference here, if you’re short on time, substitute 1/2 teaspoon each of
+And while fresh herbs really make a flavor difference here, if you’re short on time, substitute 1/2 tsp each of

 ## Notes